jasonhoeflich/convenient_pi_commands/README.md

-A page with a few simple command line prompts to for the Pi
+See Wiki for command line prompts